-In the past, utilities were responsible for procuring, delivering, and selling electricity to all of the customers within their service territory.
-In most urban areas they operated as regulated, "vertically-integrated monopolies".
+In the past, utilities were responsible for generating, delivering, and selling electricity to all of the customers within their service territory.
+In most urban areas, they operated as regulated, "vertically-integrated monopolies".
 Because the costs to build energy infrastructure were so high, economies of scale meant that a regulated, monopolistic system for energy distribution was most appropriate when electricity and gas networks first developed.

 What is Deregulation?

 Starting in the 1990s, many states in the US started to restructure their electricity and natural gas markets, in order to allow for more competition.
 What has happened in most states is the introduction of competition in certain stages of the energy service process.

 To better understand energy market deregulation, it might be helpful to go through the different stages of the process of bringing energy to your home.
 The service process for both electricity and gas are quite similar, and can be broken down into four main steps: